UndeadZed/Equus/README.md

 # Motivation

-I honestly started this project because I was bored and I had nothing better to do
+I started this project to learn more about automation, simulation and neural networks

 # Requirements